-And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
+And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.
 (Colossians 1:18)

 Do you see that before His death on the cross the Lord Jesus was a descendant of Adam through Mary, in terms of the genealogy listed in Matthew?
 After His resurrection He was the beginning of a new race, a race of people who do not marry, who cannot die, who are equal to the angels?
 They are the sons of the resurrection.

 The sons of the resurrection are not living souls, they are life-giving spirits.

 And so it is written, “The first man Adam became a living being.”
 The last Adam became a life-giving spirit.
 (I Corinthians 15:45)